Home

 A distributor with 5,000 registered active consumers and 90 per cent PMUY beneficiaries should not be treated the same (uniform commission) as a distributor with 15,000 consumers and 10 per cent PMUY beneficiaries.
 Hence, there should be three categories of distributors based on their level of systemic disadvantage: normal, disadvantaged, and severely disadvantaged, and additional support should be designed accordingly.
 Based on this study, while a higher percentage of rural distributors are disadvantaged compared to urban distributors, a differentiated distributor commission system should be customer-category agnostic and solely focus on the disparity parameters.

-Technological and supply chain innovations to complement the existing distribution model
+Technological and supply chain innovations to complement the existing distribution model.

 Given the systemic disparities, exploring innovative solutions towards 100 per cent home delivery is needed beyond the existing structure and system for distribution and verification.
 For example, currently, a truck from an IOCL distributor travelling to a far-off location cannot serve BPCL and HPCL consumers, though all three OMCs are public sector companies.
 Vehicle pooling at the OMC level may effectively mitigate the challenges faced by distributors covering long distances (sometimes up to 50 km) for home delivery of LPG refills.
 A new mechanism could involve sharing resources such as vehicles, resulting in substantial cost savings related to maintenance, fuel, and salaries.
 Beyond cost efficiency, it can also optimise logistics, improving delivery scheduling, and reducing transit times, ensuring timely and reliable LPG home delivery for consumers.

-Micro-distributors may also be used as an extension of the present LPG distributor model where the top-up support is directed to village-level entrepreneurs (VLEs) who can stock seven cylinders (< 100 kg for fire safety purposes as per existing law (Petroleum and Explosives Safety Organization 2016)), thereby lowering transportation costs and enhancing on-demand LPG home delivery.
+Micro-distributors may also be used as an extension of the present LPG distributor model where the topup support is directed to village-level entrepreneurs (VLEs) who can stock seven cylinders (<100 kg for fire safety purposes as per existing law (Petroleum and Explosives Safety Organization 2016)), thereby lowering transportation costs and enhancing on-demand LPG home delivery.
 While existing entrepreneurs manage ration shops or common service centres (CSCs), there is an opportunity to include women entrepreneurs as well.
 Women entrepreneurs can help boost demand for LPG.
 Notably, OMCs are already experimenting with models of Urja Devis and Ujjwala Sakhis.
 Moreover, members of SHGs can pool resources, access microcredit for LPG cylinders, and raise awareness about safe LPG usage in villages.
-Additionally, the conversion of connections from a single to a double-bottle cylinder approach has shown promising results in a recent trial in Maharashtra (Harrell 2019)
+Additionally, the conversion of connections from a single to a double-bottle cylinder approach has shown promising results in a recent trial in Maharashtra (Harrell 2019).

 Mapping consumer homes and overlaying them with road networks can provide a consumer dispersion index for distributors.
 It could aid the rationalisation of consumer registration, i.e. shift consumers from one distributor to another who is better placed to deliver.
 Further, universal adoption of technological solutions such as GPS trackers on vehicles and cylinders could also be powerful tools.
 All of these measures entail careful consideration of implementation and monitoring costs and should be accompanied by a robust enforcement system to ensure that improved (differentiated home delivery incentive structure) translates into 100 per cent home delivery on the ground.

-The way forward: Need for more detailed studies
+E. The way forward: Need for more detailed studies

 This nationwide LPG distributors’ survey is the first to explore accessibility constraints in India’s clean cooking energy transition.
 Serving as a foundational resource, it sheds light on LPG distributors, hitherto under-studied in the clean cooking domain.
 While the study lays the groundwork, certain context-specific variations such as consumer dispersion need to be independently corroborated.
 Phase II of the study will delve deeper through analyses of qualitative interviews with LPG distributors, OMC field officers, and other stakeholders, aiming to provide more nuanced insights and recommendations for enhancing the efficiency and service quality of the LPG distribution system.
 As this study is based on a cross-sectional self-reported survey by distributors, OMC records would also be analysed to ascertain biases, or the lack of them, in survey responses wherever possible.
 The design for categorisation for disadvantage levels and the top-up support amount would also require additional data and analyses.
 It would also benefit from the inclusion of additional parameters outside the scope of this study, such as consumer dispersion index, and road density.